alexjomin/golive/Readme.md

 ## Install
 This project uses [Glide](https://github.com/Masterminds/glide), a Vendor Package Management

 	glide install
 	make build

 ## Start

 	golive /tmp/db 8080

 First Parameter is the path to the database (default is `./db`) and second is the port of the webserver (default is `80`).

-Golive persitance is based on [Bolt](https://github.com/boltdb/bolt), a pure Go key/value store.
+Golive persitence is based on [Bolt](https://github.com/boltdb/bolt), a pure Go key/value store.
 No need to install an extra database.
 Dead simple I was saying !

 ## Docker